 Changes to Operating Hours

-Shorter Operating Hours on North East Line (NEL) & East-West Line (EWL) in November 2019.
+Shorter Operating Hours on East-West Line (EWL) and Punggol LRT in December 2019

-In November 2019, train services along selected stretch on the North East Line (NEL) and East-West Line (EWL) will close earlier at around 11pm on Fridays and Saturdays.
+In December 2019, train services along selected stretch on the East-West Line (EWL) will close earlier at around 11pm on Fridays and Saturdays.
+Punggol LRT will also close earlier at around 10.15pm on 7 December.

 Why is there a need for longer train service intervals?